chocolatey/choco-wiki/ChocolateyFAQs.md

 ### I would like to use Chocolatey in my organization, is the licensing friendly?

 Yes, it is.
 Chocolatey carries a FOSS Apache 2.0 license, which is extremely business friendly.
 You can use Chocolatey and most of it's infrastructure completely free.
-Chocolatey will have a business offering with features specifically targeted to businesses in the first half of 2016.
-See the [Kickstarter](https://www.kickstarter.com/projects/ferventcoder/chocolatey-the-alternative-windows-store-like-yum/description) for details.
+Chocolatey also has a business edition with features organizations need for better software management .
+See [Compare](https://chocolatey.org/pricing) for details.

 ### Should my organization depend on (use) the community feed (https://chocolatey.org/packages)?